MysteriousCode/cfn-lint-docker/README.md

 [aws-cloudformation/cfn-lint](https://github.com/aws-cloudformation/cfn-lint).

-Since there's no official docker repository for [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) we have decided to create this repo and use Github Actions to automatically build a new docker image for each cfn-lint [release](https://github.com/aws-cloudformation/cfn-lint/releases).
+Since there's no official docker repository for [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) we have decided to create this repo and use GitHub Actions to automatically build a new docker image for each cfn-lint [release](https://github.com/aws-cloudformation/cfn-lint/releases).

 The GitHub Actions in this repo are triggered each day to check if a new release of cfn-lint is available, so we can always have up-to-date docker image available!

-## Usage
+## Where to get it

 The images are published to a public ECR and Docker Hub repositories.
-From there, use cfn-lint as usual - we simply use the [Dockerfile](https://github.com/aws-cloudformation/cfn-lint/blob/main/Dockerfile) provided by [cfn-lint](https://github.com/aws-cloudformation/cfn-lint) repository, we do not apply any changes.
+From there, use cfn-lint as usual - we simply build cfn-lint from their repository, see [Dockerfile](Dockerfile).

 ### From Docker Hub

 Docker Hub repository: https://hub.docker.com/r/mysteriouscode/cfn-lint

 To get the latest release of cfn-lint, run: